moodle/devdocs/docs/guides/javascript/index.md

 ### Including from PHP

-Much of Moodle’s code still creates HTML content in PHP directly.
+Much of Moodle's code still creates HTML content in PHP directly.
 This might be a simple `echo` statement or using the `html_writer` output functions.
 A lot of this content is being migrated to use Mustache Templates which are the recommended approach for new content.